 Inside the historians’ office, Ethan guided me in, and I was immediately greeted by the most cheerful man.
 “So, you’re the one?
 We’ve heard you can read and write ancient scripts.
 That’s extraordinary!”

-'Wow, news traveled so fast!'
-As I stepped further inside, something struck me as unusual: the men in this room were all of small builds, much like my own.
-No wonder they weren’t suspicious of me.
-Effeminacy was common here, I thought, relieved.
+'Wow, news travels fast!'
+I thought as I was greeted enthusiastically by a man who introduced himself as Leon, shortly after Ethan left.
+As I stepped further inside, something unusual caught my attention: all the men in the room were of slight build, much like my own.
+No wonder they weren't suspicious of me.
+Effeminacy was common here, I realized with relief.

 I was staring at eight historian men before me, fresh from my unsettling encounter with the prince.
 However, only a few of them truly stood out to me, thanks to their striking looks—the rest were, well, just normal.
 Like a schoolgirl on her first day at a new school, I instinctively scanned the room for any dashing men, completely forgetting that I’d narrowly escaped disaster in the prince’s office earlier.